Sedum album 'Coral Carpet'

 Coral Carpet Stonecrop, White Stonecrop

-Sedum album 'Coral Carpet' is a mat-forming succulent with creeping stems and small fleshy bead-like leaves.
-The new growth emerges pinkish-orange, matures to bright green, and eventually turns reddish-bronze in winter.
-Flowers are tiny, star-shaped, white to pale pink, and appear in clusters above the foliage in early summer.
+Sedum album 'Coral Carpet' is a mat-forming succulent with creeping stems and small, fleshy, bead-like leaves.
+The new leaves emerge coral-colored, mature to bright green during the growing season, and turn reddish-bronze in winter.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).